 - Personal Zoom accounts will not work with LPS Chromebooks.

-- Zoom meetings are unable to take place without a staff member organizing and starting the meeting.
-If the teacher leaves, the meeting ends.
+- Zoom meetings can only happen if a staff member (teacher) organizes and starts the meeting.
+If that staff member leaves, the meeting ends.

 Joining a Zoom Meeting with Teachers (Zoom-in Instruction)

 To join a Zoom meeting for a class during remote (Zoom-in) instruction, follow the instructions in the video below.

 - From the LPS Portal, click on StudentVUE.

 - From the Home tab, click the green Join button.

 - If the Join button is not available, tap the Refresh button occasionally until it appears.